 Not so far from Pico da Barrosa, the liquor factory of Mulher de Capote in Ribeira Grande was created in 1993 but has over 80 years of experience.
 There, you will find some of the most delicious local alcoholic drinks on the green island.

-Among its most famous drinks are passionfruit liquor, cream liquor, and many natural Azorean fruit liquors – some of them even won international awards.
-This is a good visit to have to see how these delicacies are made and it even includes a tasting at the end!
+Among its most famous drinks are passion fruit liquor, cream liquor, and many natural Azorean fruit liquors — some of them even won international awards.
+This is a good visit to see how these delicacies are made, and it even includes a tasting at the end!

 Complementary Information